 - “Zero-calorie alternate day fasting” is when someone eats every other day only.
 On alternate days no calories are consumed.

 - “Modified Alternate Day Fasting” involves eating normally every other day.
-On alternate days a much lower amount of calories are consumed.
+On alternate days a much lower number of calories are consumed.

 Of the four schedules for intermittent fasting, the two that produce the most weight loss are the 5:2 diet and Modified Alternate Day Fasting.